 The White House Cook Book (1913)

-Two and a half cupfuls of sifted flour, one cupful of shortening (half butter and half lard cold), a pinch of salt, a heaping teaspoonful of baking powder sifted through the flour.
+Two and a half cupfuls of sifted flour, one cupful of shortening (or half butter and half lard cold), a pinch of salt, a heaping teaspoonful of baking powder sifted through the flour.
 Rub thoroughly the shortening into the flour.

 Mix together with half a teacupful of cold water, or enough to form a rather stiff dough; mix as little as possible, just enough to get it into shape to roll out; it must be handled very lightly.
 This rule is for two pies.